 Education and Training

 I earned my doctorate in psychology from the PGSP-Stanford Psy.D.
-Consortium in Palo Alto.
+Consortium in Palo Alto and my undergraduate degree in psychology from the University of Michigan in Ann Arbor.
 I completed my pre-doctoral internship at the Department of Veterans Affairs in Los Angeles and my post-doctoral training in private practice in San Francisco.
-My other clinical experiences include providing evidence-based treatments in outpatient clinics at the Palo Alto VA, San Jose Job Corps, and the San Francisco VA.
-In addition, for four years I researched methods of substance abuse prevention for college students.
-Prior to graduate school, I worked at a residential adolescent drug rehabilitation center in Malibu, CA. I received my undergraduate degree in psychology from the University of Michigan in Ann Arbor.
+My other clinical experiences include providing evidence-based treatments for depression, anxiety, trauma, addiction, and insomnia in outpatient clinics at the Palo Alto VA, San Jose Job Corps, and the San Francisco VA.